-Can an employee choose which type of survivor annuity helshe wants?
+Can an employee choose which type of survivor annuity they want?

 Yes.
-A married employee is automatically granted the annuity with survivor benefits to widow or widower, unless the spouse waives his/her right to the survivor benefit.
+A married employee is automatically granted the annuity with survivor benefits to widow or widower, unless the spouse waives their right to the survivor benefit.

-Can an annuitant ever change his/her type of survivor annuity?
+Can an annuitant ever change the type of survivor annuity?